 No one had to worry about being late with traffic, students were more relaxed in their own home, and we were able to accomplish more in an online tutoring session than an in person tutoring session.

-With the interactive whiteboard and screen share features, I can easily pull extra problems from online resources (see a video about how online Calculus tutoring works).
+With the interactive whiteboard and screen share features, I can easily pull extra problems from online resources (read more and see a video about how online Calculus tutoring works).

 The online tutoring setting allows for me to copy new problem sets or change the direction of the lesson instantly as I am observing a student either struggle or excel in the planned lesson.
 If students have a worksheet or textbook problems they want to work on, they can take a picture and email it to me or pull it up on their screen and we can annotate instantly.